Xanthosoma caracu

-Xanthosoma caracu (yautia horqueta) is a species of edible plant described by Karl Koch and Carl David Bouché.
+Xanthosoma caracu (yautia horqueta) is a species of edible plant in the family Araceae.
+It was first formally described by Karl Koch and Carl David Bouché.
 It is native to South America and cultivated in Puerto Rico.

 Description

-Xanthosoma carau grows to between 5 ft to 6 ft in height.
+Xanthosoma caracu grows to between 5 ft to 6 ft in height.
 The leaves are bluish-green and glossy on top and pale underneath, growing up to 2 ft long and 15 in wide.

 Toxicity

 The entire plant contains a toxin which requires it to be cooked before it can be safely eaten.

 Uses

 The corms and leaves are edible and are cultivated for food in Mexico, the Caribbean (including Puerto Rico) and northern South America.
 The corms are high in starch.